DeviousD4n/GPTerm/README.md

 gpterm "approximately how many emperor penguins can you fit in a lamborghini aventador?"
 ```
 To enter multi-line data, such as code snippets, you can use the `!multi` command.
 Enter the lines of your input, and finish with `!end` on a new line.

-The chat history will be automatically saved when you type `!quit`, or `!q`.
+Chat history will be automatically saved when you type `!quit`, or `!q`.

 ### Listing Previous Chats